spars57/spars57/README.md

 ### Hi!
 I am Bruno Moisão

-- 🎈 Currently doing an intership as a Frontend Developer at Truphone
+- 🎈 Currently doing an internship as a Frontend Developer at Truphone
 - 🌍 Learning React and everything related to it.
 - 😉 Pronouns: he/him